THEME: RACIAL EQUALITY AND INCLUSION

 + Fellowship Closing Celebration

-The closing ceremony and celebration of Resolve’s launch & inaugural fellowship took place on April 28, 2018.
+The closing ceremony and celebration of Resolve’s launch & inaugural fellowship took place on April 28, 2018 and was attended by 120+ guests.
 The fellows, Resolve team, volunteers, and supporters, enjoyed a graduation ceremony where the fellows received certificates, followed by sharing about the program’s highlights and Resolve’s contributions to an inclusive Hong Kong.
 Thank you to our event sponsors, Mettā, Dining Concepts, U.S. Consulate General Hong Kong and Macau, Feliz Consulting, and LUSH Hong Kong.

 Experience in producing and planning audiovisual content to communicate human rights